AnaMelisaGo/beer-drop-bs/README.md

 #### User Stories:
 _Generic (Guest/Public) User:_
+* As a Generic User, I want to browse the different types of beers, so that I can see their products.

+* As a Generic User, I want to have some good offer before I try thier service.

+* As a Generic User, I want to

-* As a Generic User, I want to...
+* As a Generic User, I want to

 _Registers (Logged in) User:_
+* As a Registered User, I want to have some new offers so that I can still use their services.

 * As a Registered User, I want to...

 _Developer:_
+* As a Developer, I want to create a new webpage in the easier way.

+* As a Developer, I want to learn new stuff in software developement.

 * As a Developer, I want to...

 #### Design

 ##### 1. Font